drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 - Kyuli's shiring ray attack and Bram's whiplash upgrade can activate Algus's crystal switches
 - Banish Spell and the Arcanist upgrade makes Algus's attacks larger, allowing you to hit otherwise inaccessible crystals
 - Zeek can get blocks stuck in walls, providing extra height
-- Athena's Bell is logically required to fight the final boss
+- Athena's Bell is logically required to fight the final boss on easy difficulty